Nidish09/MySQL_Swiggy_Analysis/README.md

 # MySQL_Swiggy_Analysis

-The SQL queries provided analyze data from a Swiggy food delivery service.
+The SQL queries provided analyze data from a hypothetical Swiggy food delivery service.
 Here's a summary:

 • Identifying Inactive Customers: The query selects users who haven't placed any orders, crucial for targeted marketing or customer re-engagement strategies.